One of the most beautiful day trips from Athens is undoubtedly Aegina, an island in the Saronic Gulf. This is a guide of things to do in Aegina.

 But, even though it remains close to Athens, it still has that chilled-out island vibe that will lure you over to it.

-I traveled to Aegina during the off-season AND high-season so this guide was written with all times of the year in mind.
 In my opinion, Aegina is one of the best places to visit in Greece in October… or July… or March.
 It really doesn’t have a bad season.

 Basic Information for Visiting Aegina